 - Now add the rosemary, fennel, poultry seasoning and flour to the pan with the remaining mushrooms and onions and stir together (it will be crumbly don’t worry) Now add in the water and the rest of ingredients to pan ( except mushrooms & onions you set aside earlier).
 Whisk until all the flour is incorporated.

 - Bring to a boil, reduce to a good simmer and cook uncovered for 3-5 minutes until gravy has thickened and flour has cooked out.
+For a thicker gravy add a tablespoon or two of flour and a little water to a small bowl to make a paste, whisk into gravy, simmer until thickened (see more options for thickeners in notes*)

 - Season with salt & pepper if necessary.
 Enjoy!